zxey/nu-ansi-term/README.md

 # nu-ansi-term

-> This is a copy of rust-ansi-term but with Color change to Color and light foreground colors added (90-97) as well as light background colors added (100-107).
+> This is a copy of rust-ansi-term but with Colour change to Color and light foreground colors added (90-97) as well as light background colors added (100-107).

 This is a library for controlling colors and formatting, such as red bold text or blue underlined text, on ANSI terminals.